prisma/prisma-examples/typescript/rest-sveltekit/README.md

 1. Migrate your database using Prisma Migrate
 1. Update your server-side application code
-1. Build new UI features in React
+1. Build new UI features in Svelte

 For the following example scenario, assume you want to add a "profile" feature to the app where users can create a profile and write a short bio about themselves.